 I personally don’t see myself as ‘disabled’ but I do have an invisible illness.
 I’m fit, can walk for miles, I even look quite healthy.
 However, I live with the consequences of Neuroendocrine Cancer.
 These consequences differ from person to person but I know that some people with this disease have even met the criteria to be officially classed as ‘disabled’ through government schemes.
 Judging by what I read, I have less debilitating issues than others, so I feel quite fortunate.
 That’s not to say I don’t have any issues at all – because I do!

 I was therefore delighted to see news of an initiative supporting invisible illnesses by Asda (for those outside UK, Asda is a major UK wide supermarket chain).
-Asda have now recognised that many conditions can be classed as ‘invisible disabilities’ and this need is now recognised in the availability of toilet facilities.
+Asda have now recognised that many conditions can be classed as ‘invisible disabilities’ and this need is now recognised in the availability of toilet facilities (see picture below).
 This is particularly relevant to my own disease, all types of Inflammatory Bowel Disease (Crohn’s, Ulcerative Colitis) or anyone who has issues due to the consequences of their cancer or treatment (e.g. GI surgery, Chemo, Radiotherapy).